sebastipa/TOSCA/_sources/01_user_guide/input_files/boundary.rst.txt

    4           unsteady interpolated inflow        Same as type 3, but data is interpolated, hence
                                                    the 2D plane mesh and inlet mesh can be different.
                                                    Spanwise shift of the inflow data is also available by setting a lateral shift velocity.
+                                                   The inflow data at the top-most point can be averaged so that inflow is precisely steady from the height where it is extrapolated.
                                                    Note that this velocity is not added to the flow velocity, but rather data are shifted with this constant lateral velocity.